Champneys: History

 The earliest record of an estate associated with the Champneys name is in 1307.
 It appears in the Tring manor court rolls for 1514.
 It was owned by successive landowning families in the Wigginton, Hertfordshire and surrounding area between the 14th and 19th centuries, although for a short period around 1535 it is recorded as owned by Thomas Cranmer, Archbishop of Canterbury.

 The grounds and original house were inherited in 1871 by the Rev. Arthur Sutton Valpy.
 He replaced the original building by the current French Second Empire styled house built in 1874 which stood in extensive grounds.
-In 1900 Champneys was sold to Lady Rothschild; the family had owned nearby Tring Park Mansion since 1872.
+In 1900, Champneys was sold to Lady Rothschild; the family had owned nearby Tring Park Mansion since 1872.

-In 1925 Stanley Lief (1890–1962), a pioneer in the field of naturopathy, bought Champneys, converting it into a Nature Cure resort which he ran from the 1930s for about 20 years.
+In 1925 Stanley Lief, a pioneer in the field of naturopathy, bought Champneys, converting it into a Nature Cure resort which he ran from the 1930s for about 20 years.
 Champneys at Tring continued as a health resort with varying degrees of success, latterly under the ownership of a Middle Eastern consortium, until it was bought by Stephen Purdew in 2002.
 The house with associated buildings is set in landscaped grounds of around 200 acre.

 The business group

-Champneys is the brand name of a destination spa group, comprising four spa resorts, two hotels and six day spas owned by the Purdew family.
-The first spa in the group was Henlow Grange.
-Others include Eastwell Manor and Mottram Hall.
+Champneys is the brand name of a destination spa group, comprising four spa resorts, two hotels and two day spas owned by the Purdew family.
+Named after the spa in Tring, Hertfordshire, which opened in 1925, the first spa in the group was in fact Henlow Grange, followed by Forest Mere near Liphook and Springs.
+It was only when Tring was acquired that the group of spa resorts combined under the Champneys brand name.
+Spa hotels were then added to the portfolio, including Eastwell Manor and Mottram Hall.